 About this page

-Procopio, Cory, Hargreaves & Savitch LLP (a limited liability partnership, registered in California, USA) is the 'data controller' of your personal data and is subject to the EU General Data Protection Regulation (the "GDPR") with effect from 25 May 2018.
-Procopio is a 'data controller' subject to the GDPR only insofar as we are offering goods or services to individuals in the EU or where our Site may be used to monitor individuals' behavior as far as it takes place in the EU.
-Nevertheless, this privacy notice is a general description of how we process Users’ personal data, regardless of where those Users are from.
+Procopio, Cory, Hargreaves & Savitch LLP (a limited liability partnership, registered in California, USA) is the ‘data controller’ of your personal data for purposes of the EU General Data Protection Regulation and as it was saved into UK law by virtue of section 3 of the UK’s European Union (Withdrawal) Act 2018 and the UK Data Protection Act 2018 (collectively hereinafter referred to as the “GDPR”).
+Procopio is a ‘data controller’ subject to the GDPR only insofar as we are offering goods or services to individuals in the EU or UK or where our Site may be used to monitor individuals’ behavior as far as it takes place in the EU or UK.

 How we collect Users’ information